brokechubb/Jakey/docs/CONVERSATION_HISTORY.md

 # Conversation History Configuration

-This document explains how to configure the conversation history parameters for JakeySelfBot to control how much context is used in AI responses.
+This document explains how to configure the conversation history parameters for Jakey to control how much context is used in AI responses.

 ## Configuration Options